jcaillon/valet/docs/static/valet-commands.md

   A showcase command that demonstrates how to interact with the user.

-- `showcase sudo-command`

-  A command that requires sudo.

 - `terraform`

   Validate, plan or apply terraform files for a platform or an operation-zone.